Included in the Special Programs of Study section is information regarding the following:

 At Bryant students learn to compete in a global economy.
 And there is no better way to learn about the world than to study abroad.

-Bryant’s study abroad opportunities include a two week experience, a regular semester, or a summer or winter term program.
+Bryant’s study abroad opportunities include a two-week experience, academic term programs (regular, winter, or summer) and travel components with selected academic courses.
 Students have the chance to become proficient in another language, begin to cultivate a global perspective, and take courses unique to a location and/or culture, while enjoying experiences in a different culture.

 Bryant offers sponsored study abroad programs in most regions of the world, through partner relationships with the following organizations:

 Arcadia University: The College of Global Studies sponsors university affiliated programs in a variety of locations around the world.
-Approved Arcadia programs are located in Australia, China, England, France, Greece, Ireland, Italy, New Zealand, Scotland, South Africa, Spain, and Wales.
+Approved Arcadia programs are in Australia, England, Ireland, Italy, New Zealand, Scotland, South Africa, Spain, and Wales.
 Arcadia University also offers internship programs in a variety of cities around the world.

 The Alliance for Global Education offers study in India and in China.
 The Alliance is a non-profit partner of Arcadia University.

 CIEE (Council on International Education Exchange) sponsors more than 109 university affiliated programs throughout the world.
-Approved programs with CIEE include the following: Argentina, Belgium, Botswana, Brazil, Cambodia, China, Chile, Costa Rica, Czech Republic, Dominican Republic, France, Ghana, Hungary, India, Italy, Japan, Jordan, Korea, Mexico, Morocco, Netherlands, Peru, Poland, Portugal, Romania, Russia, Senegal, South Africa, Southern Caribbean, Spain, Sweden, Taiwan, Tanzania, Thailand, Turkey, Vietnam.
+Approved programs with CIEE include the following: Argentina, Botswana, Brazil, China, Chile, Costa Rica, Czech Republic, Dominican Republic, France, Ghana, Japan, Jordan, Korea, Morocco, Netherlands, Portugal, S. Korea, and Spain.
 CIEE also offers internship programs in a variety of cities around the world.

 API (Academic Programs International) sponsors university-affiliated programs in a variety of locations around the world.
-Approved API programs are located in Argentina, Bhutan, Chili, China, Croatia, Cuba, Costa Rica, England, France, Germany, Hungary, Ireland, Italy, Poland, Qatar, Scotland, Spain, UAE, and Wales.
+Approved API programs are in Argentina, Bhutan, Chile, China, Croatia, Cuba, Costa Rica, England, France, Hungary, Iceland, Ireland, Italy, Poland, Portugal, Scotland, Spain, and UAE.
 API also offers internship programs in a variety of cities around the world.

 IES (Institute for the International Education of Students) sponsors university-affiliated programs in a variety of locations around the world.
-Approved IES programs are located in Argentina, Austria, Chile, China, Ecuador, European Union, France, Germany, India, Italy, Japan, and the Netherlands.
+Approved IES programs are in Argentina, Austria, Chile, China, Ecuador, European Union, France, Germany, Italy, Japan, Morocco, and the Netherlands.

-ISA (International Studies Abroad) sponsors a number of university affiliated programs in a variety of locations around the world.
-ISA approved programs are located in Argentina, Brazil, Chile, Costa Rica, Dominican Republic, Mexico, Peru and Spain.
+ISA (International Studies Abroad) sponsors several university affiliated programs in a variety of locations around the world.
+ISA approved programs are in Argentina, Brazil, Chile, Costa Rica, Dominican Republic, Peru and Spain.

 IAU College (The Institute for American Universities) provides students with academic programs in Southern France for a semester or summer.
 IAU is one of the few study abroad programs in France to offer coursework in English.
 In addition, they offer internships to students with an advanced level of French.

-The Education Abroad Network (TEAN) sponsors a number of university affiliated programs in a variety of locations around the world.
-TEAN approved programs are located in Australia, New Zealand, China, South Korea, Singapore, Cambodia and Thailand.
+The Education Abroad Network (TEAN) sponsors several university affiliated programs in a variety of locations around the world.
+TEAN approved programs are in Australia, New Zealand, Fiji, Japan, China, South Korea, Singapore, Vietnam and Thailand.
 TEAN also offers internship programs in a variety of cities around the world.

 Customized International Business Program Bryant’s International Business (IB) program provides customized study abroad opportunities for their students.
-Currently, they offer programs in Spain, Chile, France, China and Italy.
+Currently, they offer programs in Spain, Chile, France, China, and Italy.
 These customized programs are designed to strengthen the students' understanding of international business and their language skills.
-Each of the customized programs offers students a study abroad experience and an international internship.
+Each of the customized programs offers students a study abroad experience and an international internship in their second language.

 Certain Study Abroad Programs will require application fees.